ChoGGi/SurvivingMars_CheatMods/Expanded Cheat Menu/CheatsList.md

 Debug.Debug FX>Debug FX: Toggle showing FX debug info in console.
 Debug.Debug FX>Particles: Toggle showing FX debug info in console.
 Debug.Debug FX>Sound FX: Toggle showing FX debug info in console.
+Debug.Entity>Change Entity Scale: You want them big, you want them small; have at it.
+Debug.Entity>Change Entity: Changes the entity of selected object, all of same type or all of same type in selected object's dome.
+Debug.Entity>Entity Spawner: Shows list of objects, and spawns at mouse cursor.
+Debug.Entity>Entity Spots Toggle: Toggle showing attachment spots on selected object.
+Debug.Entity>Entity Spots: Shows list of attach spots for use with .ent files.
+Debug.Entity>Material Properties: Shows list of material settings/.dds files for use with .mtl files.
+Debug.Entity>View All Entities: Loads a blank map and places all entities in it.
-Debug.Framerate Counter Location>Down Left
+Debug.Framerate Counter>Down Left
-Debug.Framerate Counter Location>Down Right
+Debug.Framerate Counter>Down Right
-Debug.Framerate Counter Location>Framerate Counter: Switch between FPS, ms, and off.
+Debug.Framerate Counter>Toggle: Disabled: Switch between FPS, ms, and off.
+This is temporary, use Options>Video>Framerate Counter to permanently save it.
-Debug.Framerate Counter Location>Up Left
+Debug.Framerate Counter>Up Left
-Debug.Framerate Counter Location>Up Right: Default
+Debug.Framerate Counter>Up Right: Default
 Debug.Grids>Follow Mouse Grid Size: 35: Sets the size of the Building/Flight grid.
-Debug.Grids>Follow Mouse Grid Trans: 15: How transparent the Building grid is.
+Debug.Grids>Follow Mouse Grid Trans: 15: How transparent the Building/Flight grid is.
 Debug.Grids>Show Grid 45 Square: Square 45 (use Disable to hide).
 Debug.Grids>Show Grid Disable: Hide the white ground grids.
 Debug.Grids>Show Grid Hex: Hex (use Disable to hide).